-its appeal.
+We would expect stability effects to play an even larger role had we incorporated them into the definition of the entrainment rate and the ABL depth.
+The ability of the KPP model to unify ABL profiles, depths, entrainment velocities, and surface layer similarity theory under a relatively simple framework is part of its appeal.
 The KPP model provides a convenient diagnostic framework for examining how a variety of boundary layer processes might contribute to the climatology of winds in the ABL.
-The fact that the parameterization is also widely used to model the winds prognostically in many large-scale models (e.g., Holtslag and Boville, 1993; Hong and Pan, 1996; Beljaars and Viterbo, 1998) makes its diagnostic application to climatology all the more appealing.
+The fact that the parameterization is also widely used to model the winds prognostically in many large-scale models (e.g., Holtslag and Boville 1993; Hong and Pan 1996; Beljaars and Viterbo 1998) makes its diagnostic application to climatology all the more appealing.

-Lastly we investigate the KPP solutions for the entire Pacific basin.
+Last we investigate the KPP solutions for the entire Pacific basin.
 Because over most of this basin surface buoyancy fluxes are positive, we use parameter values corresponding to the unstable case.
 Overall the results from using this model do not differ substantially from our previous analysis with the MLM.
-Repeating the analysis of §2.b leads to similar skill (S = 0.91 for DJF).
+Repeating the analysis of section 2b leads to similar skill (S = 0.91 for DJF).
 This skill value is actually marginally lower than that derived for case MLM-O (S = 0.92).
 However, S is dependent on the stability parameters we use in the model, and no effort was made to fit these to the observations.

 Overall the KPP model has skills commensurate with the MLM, but for significantly deeper boundary layers with more entrainment.
-The ABL depth increases from less than 400m for the MLM to between 500 and 600m for KPP.
-Similarly entrainment velocities increase from less than 1cms^{-1} for the MLM to about 1.5 cms^{-1} for KPP.
-Although we do not have good observational estimates of h and w_e the optimal values from the KPP solutions are more in accord with our expectations.
-For instance, the sub-cloud layer in the trades is generally observed to be between 500 and 700m (Malkus, 1956; Brümmer et al., 1974, and many others).
-The rate of mixing across the sub-cloud layer is not readily measured in the atmosphere, although recent estimates on the basis of large-eddy simulation (Stevens et al., 2001), and the need for these mixing rates to balance the cumulus mass-flux across cloud-base on climatological timescales, suggest that values on the order of 2 cms^{-1} are reasonable.
-Although here again we caution against over-interpreting values of w_e .
-It is the entrainment flux that is critical, and w_e estimates might be compensating for biases in estimates of \mathbf{U}T .
+The ABL depth increases from less than 400 m for the MLM to between 500 and 600 m for KPP.
+Similarly entrainment velocities increase from less than 1 cm $s^{-1}$ for the MLM to about 1.5 cm s-1 for KPP.
+Although we do not have good observational estimates of h and $w_e$ , the optimal values from the KPP solutions are more in accord with our expectations.
+For instance, the subcloud layer in the trades is generally observed to be between 500 and 700 m (Malkus 1956; Brümmer et al. 1974, and many others).
+The rate of mixing across the subcloud layer is not readily measured in the atmosphere, although recent estimates on the basis of large eddy simulation (Stevens et al. 2001), and the need for these mixing rates to balance the cumulus mass flux across cloud base on climatological timescales, suggest that values on the order of 2 cm s-1 are reasonable.
+Here again we caution against overinterpreting values of $w_e$ .
+It is the entrainment flux that is critical, and $w_e$ estimates might be compensating for biases in estimates of $U_T$ .